Raoshwill99/futurestacks/README.md

    - Update solution status (admin only)

 2. Community Engagement:
-   - Vote for solutions
+   - Quadratic voting system for solutions
    - Donate STX to support solutions

 3. Governance:
    - User role management (admin/member)
    - Role-based access control for sensitive operations

+4. Voting Credit System:
+   - Initialize and manage user voting credits
+   - Track user votes across solutions

-4. Data Structures:
+5. Data Structures:
-   - Solutions map: Stores all proposed solutions with extended attributes
+   - Solutions map: Stores all proposed solutions with extended attributes including quadratic voting score
    - User roles map: Manages user roles for governance
+   - User voting credits map: Tracks available voting credits for each user
+   - User votes map: Records votes cast by each user for each solution
    - Solution counter: Ensures unique IDs for each solution

+## Quadratic Voting System

+Our quadratic voting system allows for more nuanced expression of preferences:

+- Users are allocated a fixed number of voting credits
+- The cost of voting increases quadratically with the number of votes cast for a single solution
+- This system prevents any single user from having disproportionate influence
+- The quadratic nature encourages users to spread their votes across multiple solutions they support

 ## Getting Started